 A commercial auto policy insures any vehicle you use in your business operations.
 It pays for bodily injury or property damage caused by the operation of your business vehicles.
 If you don’t have company vehicles but employees use their personal vehicles for business operations, you should buy non-owned auto liability in case your employee doesn’t have insurance or coverage is inadequate.

 The cost of business insurance is difficult to predict since it’s based on numerous factors.
 Nevertheless, online resources like Insureon can help you perform your own estimate with quotes from a variety of carriers.
-According to its calculator, a small business can expect to pay a median of $40 monthly premiums or $500 annually for general liability insurance.
+According to its calculator, a business can expect to pay a median of $40 monthly premiums or $500 annually for general liability insurance.
 Adding additional policies will increase that premium.

-What Determines Your Business Insurance Premiums?
+What Determines the Cost of Your Business Insurance Premiums?

 Your insurer considers numerous factors to determine your policy premium.
 An agent will need the following to customize your coverage:

-- Size of your business: The physical area covered by your business (in square footage) will affect your premiums.
+- Size of your business.
+The physical area covered by your business (in square footage) will affect your premiums.
 The larger the area, the more you pay.

-- Number of employees: The number of employees on your payroll will influence the cost of your policy.
+- Number of employees.
+The number of employees on your payroll will influence the cost of your policy.
 You should expect to pay higher premiums if you have more employees.
 You will also need to buy workers’ compensation insurance.

-- Your industry: Businesses carry different risks based on their industry.
+- Your industry.
+Businesses carry different risks based on their industry.
 Your insurer will assess your application based on this risk.
 You’ll pay higher premiums if your business operates in a hazardous industry, such as logging or electrical power line installation.

-- Location: The cost of business insurance also differs by state.
+- Location.
+The cost of business insurance also differs by state.
 Local information like population, geographical risks and the laws come into play.
 Commercial property insurance is particularly affected by location since your business may be located in an area prone to crime or natural disasters.

-- Claims history: Your claims history also affects the cost of your premiums.
+- Claims history.
+Your claims history also affects the cost of your premiums.
 You’ll pay less if you have no prior claims history and more if you’ve made frequent claims in the past.

-- Years of operation: Lower premiums are available for well-established businesses with increasing revenue.
+- Years of operation.
+Lower premiums are available for well-established businesses with increasing revenue.

 Although these factors will affect the rate of your premiums, it’s still smart to shop for discounts.
 Look at bundling policies, choose a higher deductible or pay your premiums upfront in full to save.

-Protect Your Business with the Best Business Insurance
+Find the Best Business Insurance

 Your business can easily overcome the unexpected with the right coverage.
 It isn’t all about the right coverage, it’s also about having the right carrier.